decentraland/adr/content/ADR-325-partial-deployments.md

 4. Clients SHOULD keep each request under 100 MiB of file bytes, which leaves margin under the infrastructure's request ceiling.
 5. A batch MAY contain no content files, for example a first batch that carries only the entity file.
 6. Only the signer who started an upload may add batches to it while it is live.
 Servers MUST reject batches from any other signer with `400`, because the upload's reservations are charged to its creator.
+7. Clients SHOULD send both the `partial=true` query parameter and the `partial=true` form field on every batch.
+The form field is what makes a request a batch; the query parameter lets the server know before reading the body.
+8. A request with the `partial=true` query parameter whose `partial` form field is missing or not `true` MUST be rejected with `400`, before it is counted or deployed.
+The error message is `The 'partial=true' query parameter requires the 'partial=true' form field`.
+9. Servers MUST accept a batch that carries the form field without the query parameter.
+Such a batch MAY be subject to limits that apply to regular deployments and are enforced before the body is read (see `429` below).

 ### Responses